- College Information

 - Online Services

-The following information is very important to you as an International Student.
-It is designed to help you understand the non-immigrant International Student forms.
+The following information is very important to you as an international student.
+It is designed to help you understand your responsibilities as a non-immigrant international student in maintaining your legal status while you are studying in the United States.

-Passport: A passport valid for at least 6 months.
-Your passport must be kept current while you are in the United States.
+Passport: All nonimmigrants must maintain a valid passport, which means your passport must be kept current while you are in the United States.
 Request renewal from your consulate or Embassy at least six months prior to expiration.